Harmonic series (music): Frequencies, wavelengths, and musical intervals in example systems

 The harmonic series is an arithmetic progression (f, 2f, 3f, 4f, 5f, ...).
 In terms of frequency (measured in cycles per second, or hertz, where f is the fundamental frequency), the difference between consecutive harmonics is therefore constant and equal to the fundamental.
 But because human ears respond to sound nonlinearly, higher harmonics are perceived as "closer together" than lower ones.
 On the other hand, the octave series is a geometric progression (2f, 4f, 8f, 16f, ...), and people perceive these distances as "the same" in the sense of musical interval.
-In terms of what one hears, each octave in the harmonic series is divided into increasingly "smaller" and more numerous intervals.
+In terms of what one hears, each successively higher octave in the harmonic series is divided into increasingly "smaller" and more numerous intervals.

 The second harmonic, whose frequency is twice the fundamental, sounds an octave higher; the third harmonic, three times the frequency of the fundamental, sounds a perfect fifth above the second harmonic.
 The fourth harmonic vibrates at four times the frequency of the fundamental and sounds a perfect fourth above the third harmonic (two octaves above the fundamental).
 Double the harmonic number means double the frequency (which sounds an octave higher).

 Marin Mersenne wrote: "The order of the Consonances is natural, and ... the way we count them, starting from unity up to the number six and beyond is founded in nature."
 However, to quote Carl Dahlhaus, "the interval-distance of the natural-tone-row [overtones] [...], counting up to 20, includes everything from the octave to the quarter tone, (and) useful and useless musical tones.
 The natural-tone-row [harmonic series] justifies everything, that means, nothing."